FUJIFILM GFX - THE STORY SO FAR

 Fujifilm GFX 100S + Fujinon GF100-200mm f/5.6 R LM OIS WR

-The image below was made with the last GF 100-200mm lens I had, but is no better, probably worse, than any half-decent 70-200mm lens on a full frame camera.
+The image below was made with the last GF 100-200mm lens I had, certainly no better, probably worse, than any half-decent 70-200mm lens on a full frame camera.

 Fujifilm GFX 100S + GF 100-200mm lens